Frequently Asked Questions

 What type of shoes will I need?

 Your footwear is a bit more important.
 You will need a comfortable shoe that will not fall off your foot while you are dancing.
 No clogs, slides, or flip flops.
 For ladies wearing sandals, make sure there is a strap across your heel to keep your foot from sliding inside the shoe.
 We recommend a flat or low heel...a high heel can make things more difficult in the early stages.
 For the men, any type of loafer should do.
 Traction is an issue to think about.
 A shoe that is too slippery or too grippy can hinder your ability to stop and turn.
 If in doubt, bring a couple different shoes to your first class or lesson.
 We do not recommend dancing barefoot or in socks as splinters from the wood floor are a reality.
 Down the road you may want to purchase dance shoes.
 They are shoes that are designed for dancing.
-We do sell these at the studio or at our Online Store.
+We do sell these at the studio in our boutique.

 How many classes or lessons will I need?

 How many lessons or classes you will need to take is dependent upon a lot of factors.
 Many of our students already know how to dance.
 They continue to take lessons long after they are considered good dancers.
 They simply love learning more or they see their lesson time as "date night" or a mid-week escape from the office.
 But typically you can expect to be out dancing to a variety of music styles and tempos in a few weeks or months.
-Our Fun-damentals class takes you through 8 dance styles in 4 months.
-If you are taking private lessons in addition to group classes, you can expect to cover the same material in a month to 6 weeks.
+Our Fun-damentals class takes you through 8 dance styles in 2 months.
+If you are taking private lessons in addition to group classes, you can expect to cover the same material in a few weeks.
 However, you will be having fun and making friends on Day 1.

 Is it okay that I don't have a partner?